governmentbg/ckan-install/README.md

 - datapusher extensions
 - obshtestvo theme extention

-Setup script provided for debian machines.
+Currently the setup provided script is for **debian machines only**.

 ## Usage